The Agile Retrospectives Guide That Will Make You A Fantastic Facilitator

 HOW TO CREATE A SAFE ENVIRONMENT TO RUN AGILE RETROSPECTIVES

 One of the important parts of successful Agile Retrospectives is our ability to be able to create a safe environment.
-Bringing the Prime Directive to the meeting could help, but there are many other things that can be done in order to create this safeness.
+Bringing the Prime Directive to the meeting could help, but there are many other things that can be done to create this safeness.
+This part was inspired by my original blog post that can be found here.

 Keep the Agile Retrospective for the team, not for management